her0ness/devidlana.github.io/_posts/2021-11-25-c2-redirectors-using-caddy.md

 [![1]({{site.baseurl}}/assets/img/01.jpg)]({{site.baseurl}}/assets/img/01.jpg)

 do you remember byt3bl33d3r's post listed just above ?
-(Of course, you wrote it 4 lines higher...) let's take a cue from it!
+(Of course, you wrote it 4 lines higher..) let's take a cue from it!

 First of all let's install Caddy Server with the following commands: